 Join a Sports Team: Not only is this an amazing way to make friends, joining a sports team basically guarantees you to get active.
 Uni sports teams generally compete in a league called BUCs (in the UK) which is where universities play each other on a weekly basis.
 So not only are you training every week, you’re competing too – which is a great way to insert a bit of activity into your life.

 Workout at Home: Yes, this is a feasible thing!
 Staying active can happen at home so don’t feel like you have to go to the gym to stay fit and healthy.
 It’s something that I do now when my day is jam-packed because when I have zero time to breathe, the last thing I’m thinking about is going to the gym and working out.
 So if you’re short for time, get creative and think about working out at home.
 You can easily get a good workout in with just your body weight!

 Next up- let’s talk ALCOHOL.

 Although I don’t drink alcohol now, when I was in my first two years of university I did.
 I’ve never been a big drinker but going to university I fell into the pressures of excessive drinking – not cool guys, not cool.
 To be totally honest, this is probably one of the biggest reasons I ended up gaining weight.
-The kind of amounts of alcohol university student consume is a WHOLE NEW LEVEL.
-I’d recommend if you’re going to university, to be sensible about your alcohol consumption.
+The amount of alcohol university students consume is a whole new level, especially if you’re part of a sports team social (if you know, you know).
+So I’d recommend if you’re going to university, to be sensible about your alcohol consumption.
 It’s not big, it’s not clever, and you wake up with a sore head the next day.
 Alcohol calories do count, so please consider this as well as health implications when you’re drinking excessively every day.
-Maybe I’ll cover a full post on how to account alcohol into your lifestyle to keep on track with your goals, if you guys would enjoy this?

 Finally, let’s finish off with SLEEP.